hashicorp/terraform-provider-azurerm/website/docs/d/data_share.html.markdown

 * `name` - The name of the snapshot schedule.

-* `recurrence` - The recurrence interval of the synchronization of the source data.
+* `recurrence` - The interval of the synchronization with the source data.

-* `start_time` - The start time of the synchronization of the source data.
+* `start_time` -  The synchronization with the source data's start time.

 ## Timeouts